afengisme11/IAM-Reproduce/blog.md

 In a more complex working scenario, the input features that we want our algorithm to focus on may change rapidly over time.
 For example, in a 'Breakout' video game, what we want our algorithm to know is the location of the ball.
 However, it's changing rapidly and we cannot determine where the ball is for a specific time step without the knowledge of previous states.
 In such cases, attention mechanism should be used instead of manually selected d-set.
 Thus, we implemented it in the IAM structure to deal with such problems.

 A new class is defined for this task which also inherits the recurrent function from class 'IAMBase'.
-Additionally, a convolutional neural network is defined for image processing and a fully connected neural network is defined for the IAM.
+Additionally, a convolution neural network is defined for image processing and a fully connected neural network is defined for the IAM.
 The entire structure of the neural network graph used in this case is also shown.

 ```python
 class atariBase(IAMBase):